-(1)Training
+i) Training

-- (i) For the operation of new equipment - (ii) For qualifying for new jobs created by such changes. - (iii) For other vacant positions within BC Transit for which the employee is qualified or will be qualified with a reasonable period of training and orientation.
+- 1) For the operation of new equipment - 2) For qualifying for new jobs created by such changes. - 3) For other vacant positions within BC Transit for which the employee is qualified or will be qualified with a reasonable period of training and orientation.
 Such period of orientation is not to exceed 30 working days.

-(2)Placement
+ii) Placement